 Yeah, there are a few that would be nice.
 Although the MS6 supports sysex dumps, individual parameters cannot be edited via sysex, which is a pity.
 Also, it would be nice to be able to edit individual parts of a multitimbral patch without having to exit into monotimbral mode.
 I don't think I'll ever get around to doing anything of this however.

-After having a call for schematics on this page for several years, I finally got two responses, with a couple of years between them.
-First I got a full size copy of the schematics which unfortunately was rather lousy so I never bothered scanning it.
+Having a call for schematics on this page for quite some time, I've thankfully got two a few responses over the years.
+First I got a full size (paper) copy of the schematics which unfortunately was rather lousy so I never bothered scanning it.
 Then someone sent me a finished scan as a pdf.
-The two don't look identical (the first one is one large page, the other one several smaller ones), but I haven't checked to see if there are any differences in the depiction of the actual circuitry.
-I recently got around to scanning the large sheet in four segments.
-So, finally, here they are, the MS6 schematics (pdf file) and MS6 schematics (scanned from big sheet) .
+Finally, Alexander at Plasma Music did the nice job of putting and joining together the individual images into a nice indexed document.
+(See more of Alexander's adventures with the MS6 here) So here is the Indexed MS6 Schematics (pdf file).
+For reference, the MS6 schematics (scanned from big sheet) is also available, as I haven't checked if they are indeed from the same original document.
 If you have an alternate version or other information, I'd still like to hear from you!

 Also, the service manual for the Oberheim Matrix-6/6R can be of a certain value as it uses the same sound chips.
 Most of the circuitry around the CEM3396's are based on the CEM3396 application notes anyway.
 At any rate, when it comes to the CEM3396 circuitry, including the output stage and noise generator, and largely the timer chips for the DCO timing, a great deal of help can be had from the Oberheim schematics.
 The rest of the circuitry is a mostly run-of-the-mill 8-bit microcomputer (but using a 6303 microcontroller instead of the 6809 CPU used in the Oberheim).